Funds for FY 2014-2015 are now available! Applications are being accepted until funds are depleted.

 - Evidence (letter, e-mail, etc.) that the author has attempted to secure other funding sources of support for the subvention (e.g., the author's professorship, discretionary funds available to the author's chair or dean, etc.)

-Authors should submit the items listed above to:
+Authors may submit the items listed above in electronic form (preferred method) or hard-copy to:

 Office of the Vice President for Research